RoboCupatHomeSim/human-navigation-unity/README.md

 3. Click the Play button at the top of the Unity editor.

 ### Execute the Executable file
-1. Copy the "TTS" folder into the "Build" folder.
-2. Double Click the "HumanNavigation.exe" in the "Build" folder.
+1. Double Click the "HumanNavigation.exe" in the "Build" folder.

 ## License